MarkUgarov/maybe-this-will-help/java/testing/jmockit.md

 JMockit is not my choice when it comes to mocking classes.
 However, it has its usages, e.g as described in [Combining JUnit, Mockito and JMockit](junitAndMockitoAndJmockit.md#why-should-i-do-that)

-In this fiction, your team somehow endet up to program in singleton patern and likes static methods.
+In this fiction, your team somehow endet up to program in singleton pattern and likes static methods.
 There is nothing you can do about.

 ## Example classes